Emergent Analogical Reasoning in Transformers: The Mechanism of Analogy in Transformer

 We provide a detailed derivation of the multi-dimensional formulation in~\autoref{ap:direchlet}.
-Lower Dirichlet Energy indicates that relationally connected entities are embedded closer together, reflecting increased structural organization in the embedding space. \autoref{fig:metrics}-(a) shows the Dirichlet Energy and the model’s probability of predicting the correct target entity during training.
+Lower Dirichlet Energy indicates that relationally connected entities are embedded closer together, reflecting increased structural organization in the embedding space.
+Because Dirichlet Energy depends on representation distances, it can also be influenced by the growth of embedding norms during training; see \autoref{ap:energy_norm}. \autoref{fig:metrics}-(a) shows the Dirichlet Energy and the model’s probability of predicting the correct target entity during training.
 Analogical performance improves after the Dirichlet Energy has substantially decreased, suggesting that embedding-level structural alignment precedes the emergence of analogical reasoning.
 The effect of model scaling is discussed in~\autoref {ap:embedding_model_scale}.